 "They used to collect this data using airplanes, and it was very expensive," Paul said.
 "Here, we're in one place all of the time, and we're letting the weather come to us."

-If you're looking for more to do in the Whiteface Region, we have you covered.
+If you're looking for more things to do near Whiteface Mountain, we have you covered.
 Spend a few days checking items off of your bucket list, get close to the mountain and its many downhill ski trails, and top it all off with dinner.